-Noise reduction filter: This is normally enough and you can save the file, but sometimes White noise (wind or running water etc.) makes the birdsong less attractive, in Audacity there is a filter «Noise reduction» that can reduce this noise.
+Noise reduction filter: This is normally enough and you can save the file, but sometimes White noise (wind, traffic or running water etc.) makes the birdsong less attractive, in Audacity there is a filter «Noise reduction» that can reduce this noise.
 If used wrong and too harsh it can destroy the quality of the song itself so be careful.
-I seldom set level higher than 5!
+I seldom set level higher than 4 or 5!
 First step is to drag an area with ONLY noise appearing, you do not want to filter the song itself.
 Then choose Filter/Effect > Noise reduction and set the level to 5 in step 1 «Get Noise Profile» , push OK.
 Then mark the targeted area again (CTRL + A will mark the whole recording) and push Ctrl + R and it will do the job!

-Below you will see the the final result and the uppermost noise is a bit lighter and less prominent, this without distroying the original song made by the bird!
+Below you will see the the final result and the uppermost noise is a bit lighter and less prominent, this without destroying the original song made by the bird!

 NB!
-The Xeno-canto team do not reccomend this filtering, but for listening to a noise-free recording it really helps!
+The Xeno-canto team do not recommend this filtering, but for listening to a noise-free recording it really helps!
 Use this with caution!!

 You now have to export the final result to your hard-disc or other media.
 Again mark/select the edited area and choose:

-File > Export> Eksport Marked Area The box will ask you where to put the file and the format (MP3 or wav).
+File > Export> Export Selected Audio The box will ask you where to put the file and the format (MP3 or wave (WAV)).
 Push Save and you will get a new box –

 Here you name the recording f.ex.
 Bluethroat male singing, Troms County, Label a Album; Birds of Norway, Year, Additional info; Weather, recorder used, Mics etc. Then push Save and the new file will appear in your chosen folder.
 NB The latest version of Audacity (Version 2.3.2 or later) comes with already installed MP3-converter (LAME).